maritz/nohm/index.md

 If you want your model to have custom methods you can define them here.
 They will be bound to the model and thus inside them the 'this' keyword is the instance of a model.

-#### Client
+#### Redis client

-You can optionally set a redis client for a model.
+You can optionally set a redis client for a model by passing it as the property `client`.
 This means that you can theoretically store every model on a different redis db.
 (I don't recommend this at all!)
 **Important**: Currently relations between models on different dbs do NOT work!
 This might get implemented at a later stage if there's any interest for it.

 #### Properties